SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

-This query consists of X phrases......
+This query consists of X2 phrases:

 #### Phrase 1